-Today we live in Sydney, Australia.
+Today we live in Melbourne, Australia.
 My passion for serious photography was ignited by the advent of the first serious digital cameras at the turn of the century, just around the time we emigrated from South Africa.

 I love studio work.
 Probably as much as location work.
 I like variety.
 I don’t believe that “generalist” photographer is a dirty word.
 I am not one-dimensional.
 Surely, none of us really are, though we all develop special fondnesses for certain types of photography.

 I am a citizen of the world, and I treasure my travel photography – some of which has been published.
 Like all little boys I dream of doing an assignment for National Geographic.
 Having grown up in Africa I am fearless in close proximity to wildlife.
 Even the critters that bite.
 Big ones.
 It’s the small ones that kill.

 Similarly, having grown up in Africa, I am fairly unfazed by war zones, bullets and bombs.
 I dream of shooting the implications of wars on ordinary folks for Time, Demotix, Life or Reuters.
 I am not bullet proof: I just have a steady hand and a level head.
 I disapprove of all the self-serving sentimentality surrounding war.
 There’s nothing glamorous about conflict.
 And soldiers do not become heroes simply by becoming dead.

 Some of my work deals with environmental stewardship issues.
 Not that I am a “Greenie.”
 But because I believe our planet deserves a little more respect.
 Man is not Earth’s best friend.